 For nationally and internationally hearing loop signs, they are commonly blue in color and use the symbol "T" in the lower right corner.

-The other signs (without a "T" symbol) could be for any type of assistive listening system (FM system, hearing loop, or Infrared/IR system).
-However, it can be helpful to let people know specifically what type of system is available.
+Other signs (without a "T" symbol) could be for any type of assistive listening system (FM system, hearing loop, or Infrared/IR system).

 Signage needs to be easily seen, and is often placed on a wall inside and/or outside of a room, or on a counter desktop (see ADA standards).
 Hopefully someday, these signs will be recognized as easily as accessible parking signs.